12 Clear Signs of a Bad Real Estate Agent and What You Can Do About It

 Request that your home be removed from the Multiple Listing Service (MLS).
 If there is no cancellation clause and the agent will not agree to release you from the agreement, you can request that they withdraw your home from the MLS system and discontinue marketing the property.
 If this strategy fits your selling timeline, simply wait for the listing agreement to expire, typically between two to six months, before signing with a new agent.

 Ask for a different agent within the same firm.
-Another option is to request that the brokerage assigns a different agent to your property, as contracts are typically between the seller and the brokerage rather than with an individual agent.
+Another option is to request that the brokerage assign a different agent to your property, as contracts are typically between the seller and the brokerage rather than with an individual agent.

 If your home is already under contract with a buyer, parting ways with an agent becomes trickier.
 If you are in breach of an existing sales contract, you could potentially be on the hook for commission fees.
 In which case, unless things are really bad, and you don’t think you’re going to get what you want out of the deal, you may want to just proceed with the transaction and get a better agent next time you sell.